renebarto/baremetal/doc/tutorials/19-exceptions.md

 14: //
 15: // Baremetal - A C++ bare metal environment for embedded 64 bit ARM devices
 16: //
-17: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or later) and Odroid
+17: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or later)
 18: //
 19: // Permission is hereby granted, free of charge, to any person
 20: // obtaining a copy of this software and associated documentation